 Trying to build savings for retirement?
-Don’t bank everything on your corporate job.
+Don’t bank everything on your job.

 Maybe I should become an entrepreneur and start my own business.